-The Draft Action Plan includes additional changes in the City's homeownership programs for FY 2010, as described on page 10.
-The proposed tiered homeownership loan assistance is designed to maximize the use of limited loan funds currently available to the Homeownership Assistance Program (HAP) and Moderate Income Homeownership Program (MIHP), with higher assistance amounts available only to the lowest income groups for each program.
-The equity sharing approach is designed to ensure that properties purchased with City homeownership assistance can be sold at an affordable price in the future.
+(2) The equity sharing approach is designed to ensure that properties purchased with City homeownership assistance can be sold at an affordable price in the future.
 The City's loan amount, represented by its percentage of the sales price, becomes the City's share of equity in the property.
 The equity share increases with the overall increase in property's value over time and is passed on as a discount to the new buyer in the form of a price reduction from the appraised valued.

-These changes are based on forthcoming recommendations from the City's Affordable Housing Initiatives Work Group.
-The complete Draft Action Plan has been released for a 30-day comment period as required by HUD, with comments due to the City no later than 5:00 p.m., April 30, 2009.
-Council consideration of the Action Plan will then be docketed for Tuesday, May 12, and the document will be submitted to HUD by the HUD-set due date of May 15.
+Following Council approval, the Action Plan must be submitted to HUD no later than May 15, 2009.